Colombia: Thousands in need of urgent protection

 The Honourable François-Philippe Champagne

 Ottawa, Ontario K1A 0A6

 Postage: None required

 Phone: 613 992 5234

-The Indigenous and Afro-descendent communities of Chocó department have been facing serious human rights violations through many years of conflict in Colombia.
-They have experienced forced displacement, mass killing, and other human rights violations at the hands of guerrilla, paramilitary groups and the army.
+The Indigenous and Afro-descendent communities of Chocó State had been facing serious human rights violations during the years of conflict in Colombia.
+Forced displacement, mass killings, and other human rights violations occurred at the hands of guerrilla, paramilitary groups and the army.